 A summary of the UW's Log of Work-Related Injuries and Illnesses, sorted by location, is called the OSHA 300A Summary and is available for all employees to review.
 The OSHA 300A Summary for the previous year is required to be posted from February 1st to April 30th in common work areas and safety bulletin boards on campus.

-The annual rates of recordable work-related injuries and illnesses for the University as a whole can be viewed Incident Rates of Workplace Injuries/Illnesses fact sheet.
+View the annual incidence rates of recordable work-related injuries and illnesses for the University of Washington across all locations.